Daniel-Kigozi/react-capstone-air-pollution/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 Air-pollution <a name="about-project"></a>
-**[pollution]** is a React App  that displays a list of countries' air polution statisctics from an API
+-Air-pollution is a React App  that displays a list of countries' air polution statisctics from an API

 ## 🛠 Built With <a name="built-with"></a>
  React-vite